mozilla/bigquery-backfill/backfill/2020-01-23-sync-ping/README.md

 and go to the Dataflow section to watch the progress of the job.
 It took about X minutes to run to completion.

-We validate the results by checking counts per day and also by checking whether we have any overlapping IDs between prod and the backfilled table:
+We validate the results by checking counts per day:

 ```
 WITH